nandiashim/nandiashim.github.io/_pages/about.md

 * 2024: Invitation as a young scientist to the 73rd Lindau Nobel Laureate Meeting, Germany.
 * 2024: DST-INSPIRE Faculty Fellowship Award, Government of India, Ministry of Science & Technology, India.
 * 2021: Dean’s Excellence Postdoctoral Fellowship, Weizmann Institute of Science.
-* 2021: University's Rector Prize for Excellence in Ph.D. (_summa cum laude_), Chemistry.
+* 2021: University's Rector Prize for Excellence in Ph.D. (_Summa cum Laude_), Chemistry.
 * 2017-2021: Negev-Tsin Scholarship for Ph.D., Chemistry.
-* 2017: ADAMA Prize for Excellence in M.S. thesis.
+* 2017: ADAMA Prize for Excellence in M.S.
+Thesis.
 * 2015: Rector Gold Medal for M.Sc., Chemistry.
 * 2013-2015: Oil and Natural Gas Corporation (ONGC) India Scholarship for securing the First Rank in M.Sc.
 Chemistry at the University.
 * 2013: Honored by St. Edmund's College, Shillong, for securing First Class with Sixth Rank in the state for the B.Sc.
 Degree University Examination.